Our Senior Leadership team is responsible for the day-to-day running of Dementia UK.

 As well as being Dementia UK’s Chief Executive, I am also the Chief Admiral Nurse and a practicing Admiral Nurse too, specialising in young onset dementia.
 I am so excited to be leading the charity through such a time of positive change.

-The dedication, passion and commitment that our Admiral Nurses display every day, fills me with such pride.
+The dedication, passion and commitment that our staff display every day, fills me with such pride.

 Chief Executive, Hilda Hayo